CrosserK/HPV_subtyping/README.md

 1. Put all fasta files in References top folder (subfolders are not scanned for references)
 2. If multiple fastq files are to be run, use script Multiple_fastq_files_Sigma_run.sh
-3. Run fastqQC.sh, input fastqfilename
+3. Run fastqQC.sh, input fastqfilename (NOTE: currently sigma_run.sh contains all modules from step 3 to 9)
    1. Trimming low qual bases from fastqfiles from ends and reads \<x and \>y bp with cutadapt
    2. Quality checking with FastQC -> evaluate if step 1 needs to be redone with new parameters
 4. Run Sigma_run.sh, input fastqfilename and any runname